OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

 ## Make it client-only

-Finally, we need to tell Gatsby the this route, /user, is a client-only route.
-And that is should render the application container, but doesn't need to worry about generating a static HTML asset to represent this route.
+Finally, we need to tell Gatsby that this route, /user, is a client-only route.
+Also, that it should render the application container, but doesn't need to worry about generating a static HTML asset to represent this route.
 This is done via the `onCreatePages` API.

 Add the following to *gatsby-node.js*: